-- a program operating for 10 hours per day, 5 days per week - the employment of staff to cover 2 shifts (inclusive of a 30-minute hand over period).
+- a program operating for 10 hours per day, 5 days per week - the employment of staff to cover 2 shifts (inclusive of a 30-minute hand over period). - an additional 30 minutes per day to enable the set up and pack up of learning environments.

-A single worker program is allocated 55 hours per week to cover child contact time.
-Three additional staff hours per week are provided at an ECW2 rate for the primary ECW to complete child records and programming making the total allocation 58 hours per week.
+A single educator program is allocated 55 hours per week to cover child contact time.
+Three additional educator hours per week are provided at an ECW2 rate for the completion of child records and programming and 30 minutes per day for set up and pack up, making the total allocation 60.5 hours per week.

-For each day that the program operates as a 2-worker program, an additional 11 ECW hours is allocated.
+For each day that the program operates as a 2-educator program, an additional 11 ECW hours is allocated.